React Js Frontend Developer

 • Example: function outerFunction() { let outerVar = 'I am outer'; return function innerFunction() { console.log(outerVar); }; }

-Q13.
-What is lazy loading and how we can implement in our project.
+Q. What is lazy loading and how can we implement it in our project?

 Ans.